 Engage with them and show appreciation for their content.
 Realistically, you’ve got to know why you are reaching out to specific micro-influencers.
 Get to know them before reaching out to see if they’re a good fit for your marketing strategy.
 Engage with them and show some appreciation for their content to get a feel for how they interact with their audience.
 This can help you determine whether or not they are a good fit for your brand.

 Look for micro-influencer fans.
 Conduct an Instagram search to find content that may contain your brand.
 Follow branded hashtags and there’s a possibility that micro-influencers may already be a part of your brand’s fanbase.
 For example, many micro-influencers in the beauty industry are constantly promoting and tagging different brands’ products.
-They name drop brands all the time when doing reviews, sharing their makeup and skincare routines.
+They name drop brands all the time when doing reviews, and sharing their makeup and skincare routines.
 And not all of these posts are sponsored or in collaboration with those brands.
 Beauty companies like Glossier see this as a unique opportunity to approach these types of micro-influencers because they know they are already an ambassador for their line of products.

 The Current Social Media Marketing Challenge